vlcn-io/example-rest/README.md

 # example-rest

-While a streaming WebSocket server does exist, the simplicity of rest provides a great example of how to start rolling your own `cr-sqlite` server and networking code.
+While a streaming [WebSocket server exists](https://github.com/vlcn-io/vite-starter/blob/main/server.js#L37), the simplicity of rest provides a easier to grasp example of how to network cr-sqlite databases.

 # server/server.ts